Dekoder-py/dotfiles/README.md

-# My dotfiles\
+ My dotfiles

-Clone the repo and use 'stow .'
+[!TIP] Clone the repo and use 'stow .'

+## Test

+hello! welcome